-Leverage the Media2Cloud solution out of-the-box, or as a reference implementation for building a serverless framework to accelerate the setup and configuration of a content ingest process.
+Leverage the Media2Cloud on AWS solution out of-the-box, or as a reference implementation for building a serverless framework to accelerate the setup and configuration of a content ingest process.

 The solution creates a simple web interface that makes it easy to upload, browse, and search your video and image files and extracted metadata.